billakantiPranayRao/GeoFence/Privacy Policy.md

 # Personal Data
 We neither collect nor use your personal data at all and never be shared with anybody

-# We are not request for Background Location Access
+# We never request for Background Location Access
 We do not need you to allow background location access, in order to alert you when you reach your destination.
 Geo Maps has one and only feature and this is only the core feature, we are providing, this can work without background location access.